GerFr/Python-Gravity-Simulation/README.md

 using cmd in the directory of the code.

 A python installation is also needed.
+Version 3.10 or above peferred.

 # Running the code
 Run the file main.py either from the file explorer, an IDE or CMD/shell.